iconindicators/appindicators/README.md

 Next, create a symbolic link to `indicatorbase.py`:

+TODO If we make all of this a script, maybe put the symbolic link stuff in there too?
 ```
     for dirs in indicator*; do if [ ! -f $dirs/src/$dirs/indicatorbase.py ]; then ln -sr indicatorbase/src/indicatorbase/indicatorbase.py $dirs/src/$dirs/indicatorbase.py; fi ; done;
 ```